Embotics/Plug-in-Workflow-Steps/salt/README.md

 *Example:* `<Logger level="DEBUG" name="wfplugins.saltstack"/>` - Will capture debug messages from both the workflow and client operations.

 ## Notes
-* To use this plugin you must have a SaltStack API server visible to the vCommander host
+* To use this plugin you must have a SaltStack API server visible to the Commander host
 * This plugin was tested with the CherryPy-based `salt-api` server.
 See [here](https://docs.saltstack.com/en/latest/ref/netapi/all/salt.netapi.rest_cherrypy.html) for details.